hassanbadru/art_logic_2/README.md

 ```
 - returns an array of objects that includes all instruction as either strings or keys for accompanying parameters, sorted in order of appearance
 #### Boundary Fix function:
+Checks if value exceeds boundary,
 ```
 def def fix_boundary(val):
     ....
     return output
 ```
+- returns value if less or border if more

 #### Write function:
 Takes instruction stream from `readInstruction(s1):` and adds pen logic by performing operations from all instructions on their parameters (i.e. clear, change color, draw).
 For easy conversion into JSON, creates a dictionary for all results, using order number as keys and entire output as values.